itversity/vibe-coders/INSTRUCTIONS.md

 ## 7. Assets & Versioning

 - Place all images/icons in `assets/` (optimize to ≤ 200 KB each).
-- Commit behind descriptive PRs (e.g. “Add About page timeline”).
+- Commit behind descriptive PRs (e.g. "Add About page timeline").
 - Review & merge as a team, then push to `main/` for live updates.